-Applicants are assessed through their application materials, recommendations, and the results of their in-person interview.
-All applicants will be contacted for an in-person interview starting in mid-July with a second round of interviews for finalists in early August.
+Applicants are assessed through their application materials, recommendations, and interviews.
+All applicants will be contacted for an initial interview starting in mid-July, with a second round of interviews for finalists in early August.

 What are the key dates in the application cycle and program?